ipadkid358/personal-tweaks/CleanNotifications/readMe.md

 Forked from [CleanNotifications10](https://github.com/AppleBetas/CleanNotifications10)

-No additions are fixes have been made, just compiled myself for arm64 only
+No additions or fixes have been made to the code, just cleaned up compile process